 A full knowledge base is dedicated to the QuickBooks Payments platform, and you do have the opportunity to call in and speak with a rep if you need to.

-Who Should be Intuit QuickBooks Payments?
+Who Should Be Using Intuit QuickBooks Payments?

 This one is as clear as day: Go with QuickBooks Payments if you're currently using the QuickBooks bookkeeping software.
 The integration is smooth and secure, while you also receive items for collecting payments through mobile devices.
 I wouldn't recommend it to anyone not on QuickBooks, but you can still compare prices if you would like.